cgivre/drill-crypto-functions/README.md

 This collection of functions does not have any dependencies that are not already included in Drill.
 You can build the functions from source by cloning this repository, navigating to the directory and typing:
 `mvn clean package -DskipTests`.
 Once you've done that, you'll find two `.jar` files in the `target/` folder.
 Copy both these files to `<drill path>/jars/3rdParty`.

+These functions will be included in Drill 1.11.